redhat-ai-services/ai-accelerator/documentation/disconnected-notes/README.md

 ### Sync the data

-Once the oc-mirror process has finished, you can sync the data to the highside for loading into your image registry
+Once the oc-mirror process has finished, you can sync the data to the high side for loading into your image registry

 ```rsync -avP /mnt/low-side-data/ highside:/mnt/high-side-data/```